Traffic (2000 film): Box office performance

-In the United States the film was released on DVD on May 28, 2002 by The Criterion Collection.
-In Australia, Traffic was released on DVD by Village Roadshow, with an MA15+ rating.
-Despite the Australian packaging stating the length to be 124 minutes in length, the actual version on the DVD is just over 141 minutes in length.

 Critical response

-On Rotten Tomatoes, the film holds an approval rating of 92% based on 163 reviews, with an average rating of 8/10.
-The site's critical consensus reads, "Soderbergh successfully pulls off the highly ambitious Traffic, a movie with three different stories and a very large cast.
+On Rotten Tomatoes, the film holds an approval rating of 93% based on 223 reviews, with an average rating of 8/10.
+The site's critical consensus reads: "Soderbergh successfully pulls off the highly ambitious Traffic, a movie with three different stories and a very large cast.
 The issues of ethics are gray rather than black-and-white, with no clear-cut good guys.
 Terrific acting all around."
-On Metacritic the film has received an average score of 86 out of 100, based on 34 critics, indicating "universal acclaim".
+On Metacritic, the film has received an average score of 86 out of 100, based on 34 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-Film critic Roger Ebert gave the film four out of four stars and wrote, "The movie is powerful precisely because it doesn't preach.
+Film critic Roger Ebert gave the film four out of four stars, and wrote: "The movie is powerful precisely because it doesn't preach.
 It is so restrained that at one moment—the judge's final speech—I wanted one more sentence, making a point, but the movie lets us supply that thought for ourselves".
-Stephen Holden, in his review for The New York Times, wrote, "Traffic is an utterly gripping, edge-of-your-seat thriller.
+Stephen Holden, in his review for The New York Times, wrote: "Traffic is an utterly gripping, edge-of-your-seat thriller.
 Or rather it is several interwoven thrillers, each with its own tense rhythm and explosive payoff".
-In his review for The New York Observer, Andrew Sarris wrote, "Traffic marks [Soderbergh] definitively as an enormous talent, one who never lets us guess what he's going to do next.
+In his review for The New York Observer, Andrew Sarris wrote: "Traffic marks [Soderbergh] definitively as an enormous talent, one who never lets us guess what he's going to do next.
 The promise of Sex, Lies, and Videotape has been fulfilled".

 Entertainment Weekly gave the film an "A" rating and praised Benicio del Toro's performance, which critic Owen Gleiberman called, "haunting in his understatement, [it] becomes the film's quietly awakening moral center".
-Desson Howe, in his review for the Washington Post, wrote, "Soderbergh and screenwriter Stephen Gaghan, who based this on a British television miniseries of the same name, have created an often exhilarating, soup-to-nuts exposé of the world's most lucrative trade".
-In his review for Rolling Stone, Peter Travers wrote, "The hand-held camerawork – Soderbergh himself did the holding—provides a documentary feel that rivets attention".
+Desson Howe, in his review for the Washington Post, wrote: "Soderbergh and screenwriter Stephen Gaghan, who based this on a British television miniseries of the same name, have created an often exhilarating, soup-to-nuts exposé of the world's most lucrative trade".
+In his review for Rolling Stone, Peter Travers wrote: "The hand-held camerawork – Soderbergh himself did the holding—provides a documentary feel that rivets attention".
 However, Richard Schickel of Time, in a rare negative review, finds the film's biggest weakness to be that it contains the "cliches of a hundred crime movies" before concluding that "Traffic, for all its earnestness, does not work.
 It leaves one feeling restless and dissatisfied".
 In an interview, director Ingmar Bergman lauded the film as "amazing".

 Accolades

+Steven Soderbergh received dual nominations for Best Director that year for both Erin Brockovich and Traffic, winning the award for the latter.